 To propagate your croton via stem cuttings, you’ll need a small plant pot for each cutting you’d like to root, standard commercial potting soil, clean pruners or shears, and optional rooting hormone.
 Crotons can also be rooted in water.

-Step 4: Put the cuttings in a sunny, warm spot away from cold drafts.
-Keep the soil most but not soggy.
+- Step 4: Put the cuttings in a sunny, warm spot away from cold drafts.
+Keep the soil moist but not soggy.